-In the ANF model, the topic represents what is being observed and the result may only be a range of either a count or quantity.
+In the ANF moded, the topic represents what is being observed and the result may only be a range of either a count or quantity.
 No coded results are allowed.

 In the CIF model, when creating a model with a numeric result, the choice is quite clear and the choice will be an EvaluationResult, such as a topic of 'SerumSodium' and result with a numeric quantity.
-In this case, the CIF and ANF models are very aligned, except for the fact that the ANF model will use a range representing the quantity.
+In this case, the CIF and ANF model or very aligned, except for the fact that the ANF model will use a range of that quantity.